A Field Trip to the Community Arts Center is Easy and Fun

 Cost and Scheduling

 Field trips are 90 minutes in length and we prefer to limit class size to 30 students in order to ensure a high quality educational experience for all.
 We provide at least 3 art educators and encourage as many engaged adult chaperones as you can bring!
-Admission is $6/student, $3/adult chaperones & homes school parents.
+Admission is $6/student, $3/adult chaperones & home-school parents.
 Classroom teachers, aides, and bus drivers attend free.
 Field trips for 2nd and 3rd graders and all students with disabilities are free.

 Field trips for students with disabilities are provided under a contract with the John F. Kennedy Center for Performing Arts.
 The VSA Museum Access for Kids Program fosters the engagement of students with disabilities, pre-kindergarten through grade 12, in the arts and culture of their community by providing opportunities to learn through, participate in, attend, and enjoy accessible arts-based events and activities.

-Funding for field trips provided by:
+Funding for grade-level field trips provided by: